Rijksmuseum van Oudheden -Tentoonstelling Nineveh

 Nineveh

-Nineveh, the largest city in the world 2,700 years ago, will be resurrected in the National Museum of Antiquities from October 20, 2017.
-More than 250 objects and works of art from home and abroad are brought together in this exhibition.
+Nineveh, the largest city in the world 2,700 years ago, will be resurrected starting October 20, 2017, at the National Museum of Antiquities.
+This exhibition brings together more than 250 objects and artworks from the Netherlands and abroad.

-For the first time since their discovery more than 180 years ago, the jewelry, clay tablets and statues will be together again.
-Special are the large reliefs from the city palaces and the reconstruction of a hall from the palace of King Sennacherib.
+For the first time since their discovery over 180 years ago, the jewelry, clay tablets, and statues will be reunited.
+Of particular note are the large reliefs from the city palaces and the reconstruction of a room from King Sennacherib's palace.

 Nineveh takes you back to the heyday of the Neo-Assyrian capital in northern Iraq.
-With more than 100,000 inhabitants, it was for a time the largest and most important city in the world around 700 BC.
-But the story of the exhibition is also about the first occupation of the place.
-Moreover, you will learn everything about the adventurous rediscovery of the remains of Nineveh in the nineteenth century.
-The search for Classical and Biblical Nineveh is also discussed.
-The story ends with the recent destruction of the ruins.
+With over 100,000 inhabitants, it was for a time around 700 BC the largest and most important city in the world.
+The exhibition also tells the story of the first settlement of the place.
+You'll also learn all about the adventurous rediscovery of the remains of Nineveh in the nineteenth century.
+The search for Classical and Biblical Nineveh is also explored.
+The story concludes with the recent destruction of the ruins.

 Nineveh pays special attention to heritage in crisis situations and ways to preserve the past for the future.
-In addition to life-size computer animations of the old city, the exhibition features a number of reliefs from a palace hall that have been precisely recreated using 3D techniques and projection of the original colors.
-An international research team (including from Delft University of Technology) used photos for the reconstruction that were taken before the recent destruction.
+In addition to life-size computer animations of the ancient city, the exhibition features several reliefs from a palace hall, accurately reconstructed using 3D techniques and projection of the original colors.
+An international research team (including from Delft University of Technology) used photographs taken before the recent destruction for the reconstruction.

 • client